 If you require step-free access from the car park, please contact [email protected] in advance of your visit and we will be happy to facilitate.

-To minimise queuing and maintain social distancing, we ask that you and your group arrive at the theatre at the time slot listed on your pre-show email.
+To minimise queuing and ensure a smooth journey to your seats, we ask that you and your group arrive at the theatre at the time slot listed on your pre-show email.

 Should you or a member of your group be late for your arrival time, please do still come as quickly as possible so our team can help you access the building as safely as possible.
 Unfortunately, arriving less than 15 minutes before your performance starts may result in our refusing entry, and we cannot allow access for people that arrive after their performance start time.

 The health and safety of our audiences is incredibly important.